dontjudge123/Digitalisation-in-Physiotherapy/README.md

 <p>
 Wearable technology and mobile apps can be used together to monitor patients in real time and in great detail.
 A recent study shown that physiotherapists have favorable sentiments toward mHealth tools.
 However, a number of studies have revealed that patients and physiotherapists alike are generally concerned about data security, which continues to be a drawback of digitization.Along with numerous innovative digital tools and techniques, the discipline of physiotherapy also faces significant difficulties.
 For instance, some patient populations, such young children or the elderly, may find it challenging to use telehealth.
 Additionally, digital practices are not sufficiently reimbursed in some countries since health insurance companies do not recognize them.
 The legal structure, however, can be anticipated to be progressively adjusted as the healthcare system rapidly digitizes.
 </p>
 Digitalization has been incredibly important, particularly during the SARS-CoV-19 outbreak.
-There is a clear demand for new digital tools as seen by the rising usage of telehealth as a result of governmental regulations and to protect both personnel and patients.
-The purpose of the current study was to determine how physiotherapists felt about digitalization and how much before the Covid-19 outbreak, digital aspects had already begun to ingrain themselves into their routine employment.
+There is a clear demand for new digital tools as seen by the rising usage of telehealth as a result of governmental regulations and to protect both personnel and patients.The purpose of the current study was to determine how physiotherapists felt about digitalization and how much before the Covid-19 outbreak, digital aspects had already begun to ingrain themselves into their routine employment.
 Additionally, we sought to pinpoint variables that affected participants' sentiments, such as gender, place of employment, age, and - potentially biasedly - whether they participated online or in hard copy (mode of participation).Early revolutionary developments in physical therapy include the following:

 <ol>
 <li><strong>Electrical Neuromuscular Stimulation (NMES)</strong>.
 Neuromuscular Electrical Stimulation, which was first described in medical treatment literature in 1964, uses